rwmt/rimworldmultiplayer.github.io-content/content/post/21_05_04_onepointtwo.md

 <!--more-->

-Thanks to NotFood, Nebual, Sokyran, Mang and Zoey and all our testers for making this release possible!
+Thanks to NotFood, Nebual, Sokyran, Mang, Zoey and all our testers for making this release possible!

 ## Patchnotes